 We want to enable independent movement for blind and visually impaired people!

-Register for our Crowdfunding Campaign and empower with us blind and visually impaired people worldwide to lead an independent life full of movement.
+Support our Crowdfunding and empower with us blind and visually impaired people worldwide to lead an independent life full of movement.

 DID YOU KNOW?

 One in 25 people is blind or visually impaired*.

 Globally, this is roughly equivalent to the population of the USA.

 *People with visual impairment have 10 percent or less of their vision.

 People who like to go running should be able to do so when they feel like it, without having to rely on accompanying athletes.

 Those who move also do something for their health.
 The WAIBRObelt is intended to provide more movement.

 Sport releases messenger substances ("happiness hormones"), which are supposed to ensure a better mood and more joy.